bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 The wallet created is a HD wallet and the address displayed is the 0 index address for the wallet.
 The path used by default is 84'/1'/0'/0/* for addresses and 84'/1'/0'/1/* for change.

 Using just mnemonic is a quick route to creating a wallet with bdk-rn.
 The `createWallet()` method in `bdk-rn` has many optional arguments to configure the wallet.
-In addition to mnemonic a wallet can be creatd with a descriptor as well.
+In addition to mnemonic a wallet can be created with a descriptor as well.
 If a descriptor is passed as an argument the wallet will be created using the descriptor.
-When using a descriptor, arguments for network, password and menmonic are not required. bdk-rn has a `createDescriptor()` method to create a descriptor.
+When using a descriptor, arguments for network, password and mnemonic are not required. bdk-rn has a `createDescriptor()` method to create a descriptor.
 More about output descriptors here https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md and here https://github.com/LtbLightning/bdk-rn#createdescriptor

 ```javascript
 // using a descriptor to create wallet